-2.5 Change in Groundwater Storage
+2.6 Change in Groundwater Storage

-The Merced Water Resources Model (MercedWRM) was used to estimate historical change in groundwater storage in the Merced Subbasin from water years 1996-2021 for the Merced GSP and subsequent annual reports and then extended through WY 2022 to support quantification of storage change for this annual report.
-See Section 3.4.1 for more information about the recent model update for this annual report.
+The MercedWRM was used to estimate historical change in groundwater storage in the Merced Subbasin from water years 1996-2021 for the Merced GSP and subsequent annual reports and then extended through WY 2023 to support quantification of storage change for this annual report.
+See Section 3.5.1 for more information about the recent model update for this annual report.
 Note that the time period of 2006-2015 was originally selected as the historical water budget time period reported in the Merced GSP as representative of average precipitation and capturing recent Subbasin operations.

-After extending the historical water budget through WY 2022, the current (2022) total fresh groundwater storage was estimated as 45.1 MAF and the cumulative change in storage from WYs 2006-2022 was estimated as -2.68 MAF, or an average reduction of 158 TAF per year.
-During WY 2022, the change in storage was estimated as a reduction of 262 TAF, which exceeds the 2006-2022 average by approximately 104 TAF.
+After extending the historical water budget through WY 2023, the current (2023) total fresh groundwater storage was estimated as 46.9 MAF and the cumulative change in storage from WYs 2006-2023 was estimated as -2.52 MAF, or an average reduction of 140 TAF per year.
+During WY 2023, the change in storage was estimated as an increase of 177 TAF.
 Note that the average annual reduction of 192 TAF per year established in the GSP using the hydrologically balanced period of WYs 2006-2015 remains the current estimate of long-term overdraft in the Subbasin.